Beginner's Guide to Kendo Practice

 Zanshin

-Mental and physical readiness.
-Particularly after completing an attack.
+Mental and physical readiness, especially after completing an attack.